-Currently, I am affiliated with the School of Business and Social Sciences at Aarhus University and teach a Negotiation Course during the Summer University.
+For many years, I was affiliated with the School of Business and Social Sciences at Aarhus University and taught a Negotiation Course during the Summer University.
 When my course was first added to the curriculum, we started with 8 students.
 Recently, I have been informed by my colleagues running the program that my next year’s course in July is already full.

 Recently, I have been also invited to teach at Lanzhou University School of Management.
 I do admit that in my ignorance, I had absolutely no idea, where Lanzhou is but with its 3.6 million inhabitants, it is larger than Berlin, the largest city in Germany (3.3 million) and over twice the size of Warsaw (1.7 million).
 Almost a metropolis by European standards, does not even make the top 30 most populous cities in China.
 Kind and warmhearted students, always willing to introduce me to the meanders of their history, 5 millenniums of great heritage, and their delicious cuisine.
 Love it!